 By Andrew Galbraith and Noah Sin

-SHANGHAI/HONG KONG (Reuters) - Chinese shares, commodities and the yuan currency jumped on Monday after Chinese and U.S. leaders agreed to a temporary truce in their bitter trade war, but the longer-term outlook for trade relations remains murky.
+SHANGHAI/HONG KONG (Reuters) - Chinese shares, commodities and the yuan currency jumped on Monday while bond futures fell after Chinese and U.S. leaders agreed to a temporary truce in their bitter trade war.

-But analysts cautioned it has only bought a bit more time for wrangling over deeply divisive trade and policy differences, and said China's economy will continue to cool regardless under the weight of weakening domestic demand.
+But analysts cautioned it may have only bought some time for more wrangling over deeply divisive trade and policy differences, and said China's economy will continue to cool regardless under the weight of weakening domestic demand.

-At the midday break, China's benchmark Shanghai Composite index was 2.9 percent higher and blue-chip shares surged 3.1 percent.
+China's benchmark Shanghai Composite index rose 2.8 percent and blue-chip shares surged 3.2 percent.

 The agreement "is not a ceasefire, it's just a de-escalation.
 The existing tariffs are still having a negative impact on the Chinese economy, they haven't gone away."

 The White House said Beijing had agreed to buy an unspecified but "very substantial" amount of agricultural, energy, industrial and other products.
-It said the two sides would launch new talks to address issues including technology transfer, intellectual property and non-tariff barriers.
+It also said the two sides would launch new talks to address issues including technology transfer, intellectual property, non-tariff barriers, cyber theft and agriculture.

-But the White House also said the existing 10 percent tariffs on $200 billion worth of Chinese goods would be lifted to 25 percent if no deal was reached within 90 days.
+The White House also the existing 10 percent tariffs on $200 billion worth of Chinese goods would be lifted to 25 percent if no deal was reached within 90 days.

 China praised the "important consensus" reached in the deal, but did not mention the 90-day deadline.

-Despite the differences in the wording and uncertainty about some details, the agreement was a better outcome than investors had expected, said Zhang Gang, an analyst at China Central Securities in Shanghai.
+Despite the differences in the wording of U.S. and Chinese statements and uncertainty about some the details, the deal is a better outcome than many investors had expected.

 "The gap between China and the U.S. ... remains quite wide, and it is very difficult for them to reach a comprehensive deal in 90 days," Cheung said, adding that he doesn't see "much further movement" for the rebound.